The Officer's Lounge

 - Learn about "nerdy" stuff

-An engineer, lawyer and CPA go together on a camping trip one summer.
-After a night of drinking around the campfire, the CPA stood up and said "Watch This!" he took out a pistol, threw his bottle of bourbon in the air and shot it.
+An engineer, lawyer and accountant go together on a camping trip one summer.
+After a night of drinking around the campfire, the accountant stood up and said "Watch This!" he took out a pistol, threw his bottle of bourbon in the air and shot it.

 The lawyer, not to be out done said, "that's nothing."
 He threw his bottle of scotch in the air and shot it blind-folded.

 The engineer stood up and said "That's better, but it's still not worth a damn."
-He grabbed the pistol, shot the CPA and lawyer, and sat back down to finish his beer!
+He grabbed the pistol, shot the accountant and lawyer, and sat back down to finish his beer!

 Q: How do you drive an engineer completely insane?